8bitbeard/flask_finances_api/README.md

 ```

 # Configuring the envionment variables
-- To run the Flask application, you will need to create a `.env` file on the root of the project with the following variables:
+- To run the Flask application, you will need to create a `.env` (or a `.env.docker` if you followed the Docker Compose way) file on the root of the project with the following variables:
 ```
 export FLASK_APP=src
 export FLASK_ENV=development
 export SECRET_KEY=<define_a_secretkey_here>
 export JWT_SECRET_KEY=<define_a_jwt_secretkey_here>
-export DATABASE_URL=<define_a_development_database_url_here>
-export DATABASE_URL_TST=<define_a_testing_database_url_here>
+export DATABASE_URL=<define_a_development_database_url_here> # this should be postgresql://postgres:postgres@db:5432/flask_finances_development if running with docker compose export DATABASE_URL_TST=<define_a_testing_database_url_here>
 ```